micmejia/bible-dump/AMPC/Matthew/Matt 8.md

 Then to the centurion Jesus said, Go; it shall be done for you as you have believed.
-And the servant boy was restored to health at that very [^f]moment.
+And the servant boy was restored to health at that very moment.